Recommender systems based on graph embedding techniques: A comprehensive review: Introduction

 \section{Introduction}

 Does big data \cite{cai2015challenges,fang2015survey} benefit people's lives?
 On its face, the question seems absurd.
-It is true that, for example, the traffic flow big data helps to quantify the potential infectious crowds during the pandemic \cite{zhao2020tracking}, the scientific research big data can facilitate academic-industry collaboration \cite{jain2014big}, and the multimedia social big data usually entertains consumers \cite{kumar2020multimedia}.
-But meanwhile, the high-volume, high-velocity, and high-variety, also called the three “V” features \cite{laney20013d}, of big data bring problems.
-Information overload \cite{jacoby1984perspectives, bontcheva2013social} is a case in point, referring to the excess of big data available to a person aiming to make a decision, say, which articles are relevant to a researcher's focus, which products meet a consumer's demand, and which movies pique an audience's interest; thus discounts the information retrieval \cite{hersh2021information} efficiency.
-Counterbalancing these pros and cons of big data to maximize its benefits requires the development of big data mining techniques \cite{wu2013data}, among which recommender systems \cite{resnick1997recommender, ricci2011introduction, lu2012recommender} have turned out to be a pivotal tool to alleviate the information overload problem, aiming to predict a user's (e.g., researcher, consumer, and audience) preferred items (e.g., articles, products, and movies) from millions of candidates.
+It is true that, for example, the traffic flow big data helps to quantify the potential infectious crowds during the pandemic \cite{zhao2020tracking}, the scientific research big data could facilitate academic-industry collaboration \cite{jain2014big}, or the multimedia social big data usually entertains consumers \cite{kumar2020multimedia}.
+But meanwhile, the high-volume, high-velocity and high-variety, also called the three “V” features \cite{laney20013d}, of big data bring problems.
+Information overload \cite{jacoby1984perspectives, bontcheva2013social} is a case in point, referring to the excess of big data available to a person when making a decision, say, which articles are relevant to a researcher's focus, which products meet a consumer's demand, or which movies pique an audience's interest.
+Consequently, it would discount one's information retrieval \cite{hersh2021information} efficiency.
+Counterbalancing these pros and cons of big data to maximize its benefits requires the development of big data mining techniques \cite{wu2013data}, among which recommender systems \cite{resnick1997recommender, ricci2011introduction, lu2012recommender} have turned out to be a pivotal tool to alleviate the information overload problem, aiming to predict a user's (\textit{e.g.}, researcher, consumer or audience) preferred items (\textit{e.g.}, articles, products or movies) from millions of candidates.
 Apart from this, recommender systems have seen commercial practices ranging from startup-investors matching \cite{xu2020recommending} to energy efficiency in buildings \cite{himeur2021survey}.